Torridity/dsworkbench/README.md

 In order to build DS Workbench you'll need:

-* Java SE Development Kit 8 or newer
+* OpenJDK 9 or newer
 * Apache Maven 3

 After obtaining the sources change to the folder where the sources are located and just call: